 7. Our Supply Chains

-Molten Ventures expects its suppliers to treat workers and employees with respect and fairness; to have suitable anti-modern slavery and human trafficking policies and procedures in place; and to act and in accordance with applicable laws.
+Molten expects its suppliers to treat workers and employees with respect and fairness; to have suitable anti-modern slavery and human trafficking policies and procedures in place; and to act and in accordance with applicable laws.

 As a venture capital business, our supply chain is not particularly extensive, and comprises predominantly business and professional services.
 To ensure alignment between our values and ethics and those of our suppliers, we use reputable suppliers, typically established in the UK under suitable contractual terms of engagement.

-If we find breaches of anti-human trafficking and anti-modern slavery laws within our supply chain, we will look to support businesses in their efforts to comply with such legislation, or if we discover a any matter that we believe may constitute a supplier’s serious or irremediable breach, we would, upon legal advice, consider suspension or termination of the impacted relationship.
+If we find breaches of anti-human trafficking and anti-modern slavery laws within our supply chain, we will look to support businesses in their efforts to comply with such legislation, or if we discover any matter that we believe may constitute a supplier’s serious or irremediable breach, we would, upon legal advice, consider suspension or termination of the impacted relationship.

 We will continue to monitor and engage with our suppliers on modern slavery and further embed this into our supplier engagement and procurement processes.
 We remain committed to conducting a review of the locations and practices of our suppliers, which was not completed during the previous period.